The-Politico/django-slack-forms/docs/Custom-Form-Triggers.md

 ```

 ### One Final Note About Overriding Data
-Both methods of manual form come with a way to supply `data` and `data_id` arguments.
+Both methods of manual form triggers come with a way to supply `data` and `data_id` arguments.
 If both are provided the two data sources will be merged.
 Data properties provided explicitly through the `data` argument will override source data retrieved from the `data_source` endpoint designated with `data_id` if that particular property exists in both.